 If you’re looking to find a cheap ticket from La Spezia to Venice, you’ll want to book as far ahead as possible, when you have the most options and trains are less likely to be sold out.
 After that, time is usually money, with the longer trip itineraries tending to cost less.
 The other option you may try is looking at the departure times, with early evening trips costing less, due to the later arrival times at your destination in Venice.

-When taking the train to Venice from La Spezia, you can choose to depart from train stations like La Spezia Centrale, La Spezia Migliarina and La Spezia Marittima.
+When taking the train from La Spezia to Venice, you can choose to depart from train stations like La Spezia Centrale, La Spezia Migliarina and La Spezia Marittima.
 Your trip can end in train stations such as Venezia Mestre, Venezia Santa Lucia and Venice.

 Omio customers who travel this route most frequently depart from La Spezia Centrale and arrive in Venezia Mestre.

 You can find the most popular departure train station for this trip, La Spezia Centrale, located approximately 1.5 miles (2.4 km) from the city center of La Spezia.
 The most popular arrival train station in Venice, called Venezia Mestre, is located around 5.5 miles (8.9 km) away from its city center.

 Here are some other resources that might have the information you need